parrt/cs601/lectures/http.md

 Chunked transfer as in cnn above uses a chunk size of 0 to mark the end of the content.

+Here is what our CS webserver responds with to a fetch of main page:

 ```
 $ telnet www.cs.usfca.edu 80
 Trying 138.202.170.2...